Scan time: 2-3 minutes / Read time: 3-5 minutes

 🩺 Step 1 — Is it in priority order?

-List your projects with the most important one on top.
+List your projects, most important first.

 Re-sort if life has shifted.